Quita Mould

 Quita Mould FSA is an archaeologist, specialising in small finds and the identification of leather.

 Biography

 Mould has a BA in Archaeology and Geography from Southampton University and an MA in Archaeology from the Institute of Archaeology.
-Mould has contributed to numerous small finds reports and analysis from Roman, Early-Medieval, and Medieval sites.
+She has contributed to numerous small finds reports and analysis from Roman, Early-Medieval, and Medieval sites.
 She was one of the principal authors of the Historic England guidance on "Waterlogged Organic Artefacts".
 She was elected as a Fellow of the Society of Antiquaries of London on 1 January 2005.

 Mould is the secretary of the Archaeological Leather Group and the Membership Secretary of the Finds Research Group.